timchurchard/twopasswords/README.md

 #Bitcoin P2WPKH:                 p2wpkh:L5FR5W8NFvxXbELrSJbMcudmN2kFDSCvpBg9nSPgLfbQx7DfzA59
 ```

+## Examples

+Some example scripts are provided to explore what can be done with this utility

+### notewallet

+[./examples/notewallet](./examples/notewallet) creates a random number of iterations and two random passwords then lists several addresses.
+This is an example of a wallet in a text file where the secrets could be easily written on a paper note.

+### paperwallet

+[./examples/paperwallet](./examples/paperwallet) create example paperwallet (single public & private key)

-## Wallet utility functions
+## Utility functions

+### balance

-This is not a wallet but it will try to find the balance of a given seed.
+Attempt to get the balance of a wallet

 ```shell
 ./twopasswords balance --password="qwerty1" --second="password" --iterations 123456